-For all post-doctoral associates, graduate students, and undergraduate students, individually list names, roles, associated months, and requested salary and fringe benefits in your budget justification.
-As a matter of programmatic policy, tuition remission is not allowable in the Spotlight on Humanities in Higher Education program.
+For all post-doctoral associates, graduate students, and undergraduate students, individually list names, roles, associated months, and requested salary and fringe benefits in L. Budget Justification.

-Secretarial/Clerical
+As a matter of programmatic policy, tuition remission is not allowed in this program.

+Administrative/Clerical

 In most circumstances, you should include the salaries of administrative, secretarial, or clerical staff as indirect costs (see H. Indirect Costs).
-Per 2 CFR § 200.413(c), you may charge salaries for administrative or clerical staff as direct costs only if the following conditions are met:
+Per 2 CFR § 200.413(c), you may charge salaries for administrative or clerical staff as direct costs only if they meet the following conditions:

-- The administrative or clerical services are integral to a project or activity. - The individuals involved can be specifically identified with the project or activity. - You explicitly include these costs in your budget or have prior written approval from NEH. - You do not also recover the costs as indirect costs.
+- The administrative or clerical services are integral to a project or activity. - The individuals can be specifically identified with the project or activity. - You explicitly include these costs in your budget or have prior written approval from NEH. - You do not recover the costs as indirect costs.

-If you include administrative or clerical salaries in your budget as direct costs, document how direct charging meets all four conditions in your budget justification.
+If you include administrative or clerical salaries in your budget as direct costs, describe how direct charging meets all four conditions in your budget justification.
 NEH may request additional information to assess if proposed costs are allowable.